Kanishk2207/RefineAudio/readme.md

 3. Fill out the service account name and click **Create and Continue**.
 4. Grant **Owner** or **Editor** access to the service account (to manage API access) and click **Continue**.
 5. Under the **Actions** column, select **Create Key**.
 Choose JSON format and download the file.
-6. Place the downloaded JSON file in the project directory and update the `GOOGLE_APPLICATION_CREDENTIALS` variable in the `.env` file with its path.
+6. Place the downloaded JSON file in the project directory and update the `GOOGLE_APPLICATION_CREDENTIALS` variable in the `environment variables` file with its path.

 #### Step 4: Install and Initialize the Google Cloud SDK (Optional)
 If you haven't set up `gcloud` CLI for managing GCP projects: